 PATH The search path for commands.
 It is a colon-separated list of directories in which the shell looks for commands (see COMMAND EXECUTION below).
 A zero-length (null) directory name in the value of PATH indicates the current directory.
 A null directory name may appear as two adjacent colons, or as an initial or trailing colon.
 The default path is system-dependent, and is set by the administrator who installs bash.
-A common value is /usr/gnu/bin:/usr/local/bin:/usr/ucb:/bin:/usr/bin.
+A common value is

+/usr/local/bin:/usr/local/sbin:/usr/bin:/usr/sbin:/bin:/sbin.